 Veronika Pausova was born in Prague, Czech Republic and is currently based in Monetville, Canada.
 She received her BFA from Glasgow School of Art in 2009 and her MFA from Virginia Commonwealth University in 2013.
 She has presented solo and two-person exhibitions at the Esker Foundation (Calgary), The Sunday Painter (London), Simone Subal (New York), and Bradley Ertaskiran (Montreal), among others.
 Pausova’ work has been included in group exhibitions at Perrotin (Paris), the Remai Modern (Saskatoon), Oakville Galleries (Oakville), Public Gallery (London), Andrehn Schiptjenko (Stockholm), and Bureau (New York).
 Her work has been featured in Art in America, Canadian Art, and The New Yorker, and is the subject of a forthcoming monograph published in collaboration with the Esker Foundation.

 Born in 1987 in Prague, Czech Republic

-Lives and work in Toronto, Canada
+Lives and works in Montreal, Canada